codecombat/ccw-docs/ccwbook/parts/play/pets/allycat.md

+(allycat_page)=
 # Timberwoof

 **A balanced and adaptable companion, perfect for embarking on your adventure with versatility and reliability.**

 ## Description

-Timberwoof 3D Model

-The Timberwoof is a quintessential beginner's pet in CodeCombat Worlds, embodying a balanced blend of medium-level stats that make it a versatile choice for new players.
-Its jack-of-all-trades nature provides a gentle introduction to the game's mechanics without overwhelming complexity.
-The Timberwoof's design is aimed at offering a comfortable yet engaging experience for those just starting their journey, making it a reliable and approachable companion in the early stages of adventure.
+Allycat, the nimble cougar pet of CodeCombat Worlds, is tailored for players who favor agility and speed.
+With its sleek form and graceful movements, Allycat embodies the spirit of quick reflexes and fast decision-making.
+Its backstory as a mysterious and elusive creature of the forests adds an intriguing layer to its character, appealing to players who enjoy a mix of stealth and speed in their gameplay.
+Allycat is not just about raw power; it's about finesse and timing, making it a captivating choice for players who appreciate subtlety and agility in combat.

 ## Abilities